raymondkneipp/murph/murph.md

 # TODO
 - drizzle-zod
 - setup better id rather than auto inc
-- run murph in group or with friend
 - persist murph when refresh or exiting app
-- run murph offline
 - run murph without account
 - user public profile
 - click on murph item to view user